wilson-santos-pf/LinWin-PySync-1/README.md

 Special cases are when a file is changed locally as well as remote, or an even more seldom case that a file is replaced by a directory with the same name.
 These cases are called conflicts and they are resolved by changing the name of the local file.
 In conflict situations it is always the local file that is renamed, the server state is considered leading.

-You can recognize a conflict by a filename that ends with a `_conflict_23DE2A` like extension to the filename before the extension.
+You can recognize a conflict by a filename that ends with a `_conflict_23DE2A` like suffix to the filename before the extension.
 When a conflict occurs, you can just delete or rename the files to get the right version in place.

 Shared folders are (should be) handled in a special way.
 Deleting a complete folder that is a share is implemented as a revoke of that folder (check if server blocks a delete of an not owned directory).
 This is not yet implemented (see wihlist below) and the server allows you to delete a shered folder completely.
 So, please be aware of this situsaion.